Ramya-Ravisankar/AI_Project2_CleudoGame/RamyaBalasubramanian_readme.md

 10. Run the cleudo game:
    - `python3 main.py`
    - A random solution selection is displayed initially ( differs each time as its random)
-   - Input options available - follow the instructions and continue to plau the game
+   - Input options available - follow the instructions and continue to play the game
    - Post accusation, If the mystery is solved or not solved, game exits

 ## Dependencies